Skip to content

 Cycle & HormonesChapter 9 of 10

-Hormonal Contraceptives and Training: What Birth Control Does to Your Performance
+Hormonal Contraceptives and Training: What the Evidence Really Says About Birth Control

 9 min read · May 2025 · by Manikanta Sirumalla

-Hormonal Contraceptives and Training: What Birth Control Does to Your Performance
+Hormonal Contraceptives and Training: What the Evidence Really Says About Birth Control

-Hormonal Contraceptives and Training: What Birth Control Does to Your Performance
+Hormonal Contraceptives and Training: What the Evidence Really Says About Birth Control

 Approximately 150 million women worldwide use hormonal contraceptives.
 If you are one of them, every article about cycle-phase training raises a reasonable question: does any of this apply to me?
-The short answer is that hormonal contraceptives fundamentally alter the hormonal fluctuations that drive cycle-phase performance differences.
-The longer answer involves understanding what synthetic hormones do differently than their natural counterparts, how that affects your muscles and metabolism, and what practical adjustments — if any — you should make.
+The honest answer is reassuring.
+Hormonal contraceptives do flatten the natural rise and fall of estrogen and progesterone, but the strongest current evidence finds that cycle phase itself has little reliable effect on training performance in the first place, so you are not missing out on much.
+The longer answer involves understanding what synthetic hormones do differently than their natural counterparts, how that affects your muscles and metabolism, and what practical adjustments (if any) you should make.

 This is an area where the research is catching up.
 For decades, exercise science either excluded women on hormonal contraceptives from studies or failed to distinguish between naturally cycling women and those on the pill.
-The data is now more nuanced, and the honest conclusion is: hormonal contraceptives likely have a small negative effect on muscle and strength gains, but the effect is modest enough that it should not discourage anyone from training hard.
+The data is now more nuanced, and the honest conclusion is: hormonal contraceptives may have a small negative effect on muscle and strength gains, but the signal is inconsistent across studies and modest enough that it should not discourage anyone from training hard.

 Synthetic vs. Natural Hormones: The Key Differences